trumpf-code/Trumpf.Coparoo.Web/README.md

     app.On<ProfileDrowndown>().SignOut.Click();         // sign out

 ## NuGet Package Information
 To make it easier for you to develop with the *Trumpf Coparoo Web* library we release it as NuGet package.
-The latest library is available on the [Nuget package page](https://www.nuget.org/packages/Trumpf.Coparoo.Web/1.0.0).
+The latest library is available on [https://www.nuget.org/packages/Trumpf.Coparoo.Web](https://www.nuget.org/packages/Trumpf.Coparoo.Web).
 To install, just type `Install-Package Trumpf.Coparoo.Web` in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console).

 ## Getting Started